 My trajectory in Portuguese studies, with an abrupt decline in 2006, when I was already an established academic author in the domain and a proud holder of the habilitation degree, reflects the profundity of the crisis in Polish academia, even before the advent of the political party "Law and Justice", often accused (not entirely unjustly) of causing mayhem in Polish universities.
 Yet those events I want to speak about happened long before.
 In 2006, I was removed, by means of mobbing, from the Jagiellonian University.
 Technically, of course, I resigned on my own free will.
 In order to provide ampler space for an incompetent colleague, who, more than fifteen years later, still remains the director of the Câtedra Vergílio Ferreira created at the Jagiellonian University under the auspices of the Portuguese ministry.
 Without ever losing any amount of time on such trivialities as research in Portuguese studies.

-Some colleagues admit, even quite openly, that I am the best at the national level, which is hardly a consolation; other try to grin or make dismissive gestures; in any case, I am the only titular (i.e. officially nominated by the President of the Republic) full professor properly specialised in Portuguese literature that currently exists in the country.
+Some colleagues admit, even quite openly, that I am the best at the national level, which is hardly a consolation; other try to grin or make dismissive gestures.
+In any case, I am the only titular (i.e. officially nominated by the President of the Republic) full professor properly specialised in Portuguese literature that currently exists in the country.
 But I should use a past tense here.
 I was - I would be, if I did not emigrate from Poland to seek my academic glory elsewhere.
-Be that as it may, during more than a decade of my presence in Poland, I was ousted from any duties related to Portuguese studies.
-I haven't taught Portuguese literature culture since 2006, in spite of intense, often publicly financed research activities and numerous publications in the field.
+Be that as it may, after I was ousted from any duties related to Portuguese studies, there was still more than a decade of my presence in Poland.
+I haven't taught Portuguese literature or culture since 2006, in spite of intense, often publicly financed research activities and numerous publications in the field.
 Even the official nomination signed by the President of Poland did not help me to find a job.

-I never taught any topic connected to Portuguese culture again; on the other hand, also the admission of new students to the newly created curriculum in Portuguese studies was temporarily suspended due to lack of qualified professors.
-I continued producing excellent, often publicly financed research and publications in Portuguese studies along all those years.
-Later on, as I saw that no research achievement whatsoever would bring me back to a teaching post in Portuguese Studies at any university in Poland, I switched my attention to the Mediterranean, but still I maintained more or less continuous track record in Portuguese studies.
+From 2006 on, I never taught any topic connected to Portuguese culture again.
+On the other hand, also the admission of new students to the newly created curriculum in Portuguese studies was temporarily suspended due to lack of qualified professors (sic!).
+I continued producing excellent, publicly financed research and publications in Portuguese studies along all those years, even later on, when I had no further illusions that any research achievement whatsoever would bring me back to a teaching post in Portuguese studies at any university in Poland.
+I switched my attention to the Mediterranean, but still I maintained more or less continuous track record in Portuguese studies.
 God knows for what.
 Sheer love of the art, perhaps.

 In October 1997, after the completion of my studies at the University Maria Curie-Skłodowska, I was employed as a lecturer of Portuguese in the Institute of Romance Philology, Jagiellonian University.
 My further studies at the University of Lisbon, in the program of Mestrado em Literatura Comparada, were financed by the Calouste Gulbenkian Foundation (1998/1999).
 This is how I could build up my comparativist competences in such a sense as comparative literature was understood at that time: I was moving between different national literatures of Europe, as well as exploring intermodal connections between literature and visual arts.
 The topic of my research project at the time was Orient and Orientalism in Portuguese and French literature.
 At the same time, I worked on my doctoral dissertation L'architecture de la demeure imaginaire dans la prose narrative portugaise des années 1960-1996, defended at the Jagiellonian University in June 1999.
 In this work, I discussed the imaginary configurations of the domestic space in recent Portuguese literature, taking for methodological basis the poetics of Gaston Bachelard and the universalist pattern of reflection established by Mircea Eliade; the imaginary homes that I analysed acquired thus a microcosmic and sacred character.
 At the same time, the dissertation established a basis for my subsequent criticism of contemporary Portuguese literature that filled a considerable part of my Lusitanist outcome.
 The most immediate result was a book projected as a concise presentation of the recent decades of Portuguese literature that at the time was still very little known or translated in Poland.
 This is how Współczesna proza portugalska (1939-1999).
 Tematy problemy, obsesje, published by Universitas in 2000, was born.